Frequently Asked Questions

 Is there lunch/snack served?

-We require children to bring a large snack or sack lunch in their backpacks daily for lunchtime for all of our programs.
+We require children to bring a large snack (lunch-box style) in their backpacks daily for snack time for all of our programs.

 -

-What am I required to have in my child’s backpack each day?
+What am I required to have in my child’s backpack each day for Mindful Forest School?

-Every child is required to carry a backpack with a sack lunch, water bottle (warm water in winter), and a full change of clothing.
+Every child is required to carry a backpack with a lunch-box, water bottle (warm water in winter), and a full change of clothing (t-shirt, pants, undergarments, socks).

 -